School Governance

 Aside from faculty members who bring an in-depth knowledge of the pedagogy and an understanding of the entire school, trustees bring expertise in the following areas:

-The usual route to membership on the TC is through service on a TC committee (Finance, Strategic Planning, and Development being the most active groups) and through engagement and volunteer-ship at the school.
-A DEIB committee is currently being formed.
+The usual route to membership on the TC is through service on a TC committee (Finance, Development and DEIB being the most active groups) and through engagement and volunteer-ship at the school.

-Faculty members, parents/guardians, alums, and alum parents/guardians are welcome to submit their own names or the names of others for consideration to join the TC.
+Faculty members, parents/guardians, alums, alum parents/guardians and other friends of the school are welcome to submit their own names or the names of others for consideration to join the TC.
 A nominating committee is responsible for soliciting nominees, reviewing candidates, meeting with the candidates in the early part of the calendar year to discuss the commitment, and board training.

 Terms begin in the fall with board training and run three years with an option to extend for a second term.
 TC meetings are held monthly with a session that is open to the school community.
 Please refer to the school calendar for meeting dates.
 The current members of the TC are listed below.